nmusers/docs/content/Reference manual/$abbreviated.md

 Declared variables are automatically initialized to 0.

 Elements  of  a  declared  array  may be displayed in WRITE/PRINT statement, but not the entire array.
-E.g., the following is per- mitted
+E.g., the following is permitted

 ```sh
 PRINT *,B(1),B(2)